-Mechanism Description Structuring the repository for When you set up a repository, you have the choice of structuring it for a single project or for multiple projects, which in requirements reuse turn could be organized by a number of programs of work.
+Mechanism Description Structuring the repository for requirements reuse When you set up a repository, you have the choice of structuring it for a single project or for multiple projects, which in turn could be organized by a number of programs of work.
 Enterprise Architect gives the modeler complete control on how the repository is structured, allowing Packages to be set up above the level of projects where some requirements such as Business, Regulatory and Architectural Requirements can be added.

-Creating a base model

-When you create a new repository in Enterprise Architect, you have the option of creating a blank model using the Model Wizard to help set up a repository structure, or you can use a base model as a template for the new model.
+Creating a base model When you create a new repository in Enterprise Architect, you have the option of creating a blank model using the Model Wizard to help set up a repository structure, or you can use a base model as a template for the new model.
 The base model is a good place to store reusable assets such as Business, Regulatory and Architectural Requirements, and Policies and Business Rules.
-A base model can be created using the 'Save Project As...' option under the 'File Management' icon

-Importing requirements from other models

-It is quite common to have a number of Enterprise Architect Repositories in an organization and it is very easy to copy and reuse Requirements (or any other elements) from one model in another.
-This can be achieved by simply copying a selection of Requirements or an entire

-Package from one repository to another, or even from one project to another in the same repository.
+A base model can be created using the 'Save Project As' option under the 'File Management' icon ( Importing requirements from other models It is quite common to have a number of Enterprise Architect Repositories in an organization and it is very easy to copy and reuse Requirements (or any other elements) from one model in another.
+This can be achieved by simply copying a selection of Requirements or an entire Package from one repository to another, or even from one project to another in the same repository.
 Enterprise Architect works in the same way as any other Windows program, simply copying the selection to the clipboard and then allowing it to be pasted in another location in the same model or in another open repository.

-Using the Reusable Asset Service
+Project Browser $\Box \times$

+Global Context

+Functional Requirements

+🗗 Functional Requirements

+🗄 Functional Requirements Dashboard Priority

+Manage Users

+🗄 Functional Requirements Dashboard Status

+🗄 Manage Users

+Image: Second

+🔽 "Functional" REQ016 - Add Users

+🔽 "Functional" REQ017 - Remove User

+Image: Second

+"Functional" REQ024 - Secure Access

+"Functional" REQ025 - Store User Details

+▷ Ma

+Tal Print Diagram(s)

+Ful Generate Documentation

+science of the second s

+sr Duplicati on

+Kelp x Functional Requirements

+Non-Functional requirements model

+🖹 "RequirementsChecklist" RequirementsChecklist1

+CMMN Example

+Iteine dhe Descelle Acced The Demokle Acces (DAC) is not in below of 1 for distributed to on

-The Reusable Asset Service (RAS) is particularly useful for distributed teams and provides a simple and convenient mechanism for modelers to distribute or download reusable model structures and elements such as Requirements through a shared repository, accessible via a Pro Cloud Server connection.
-Enterprise or organizational level Requirements could be stored in the RAS and different teams could incorporate them into their models, governance of the assets would typically be managed by the owner of the asset (register) at the Reusable Asset Service level.
+Service provides a simple and convenient mechanism for modelers to distributed team s and

+download reusable model structures and elements such as Requirements through the structure of the structure structure and the structure ugh a

+shared repository, accessible via a Pro Cloud Server connection.
+Enterprise of argonizational loval Requirements could be stored in the RAS and different t or

+could incorporate them into their models, governance of the assets would two vically

+be managed by the owner of the asset (register) at the Reusable Asset Servic e level.

+be managed by the owner of the asset (register) at the reusable Asset Service rever.